natlownes/natlownes.github.io/about/index.md

 kept large, inherited, mysterious systems running and deployed and maintained applications on bare metal machines and several PaaS providers.

-My consulting rate is $100/hr.
-[Feel free to contact me for availability](mailto:nat.lownes@gmail.com?subject=availability) or just to ask questions.
+I am available for hire on a contract basis, [don't hesitate to contact me for a quote for your project](mailto:nat.lownes@gmail.com?subject=availability) or just to ask questions.